Mean-field behavior of nearest-neighbor oriented percolation on the BCC lattice above $8+1$ dimensions: Abstract

 \section{Abstract}

 In this paper, we consider nearest-neighbor oriented percolation with independent Bernoulli bond-occupation probability on the $d$-dimensional body-centered cubic (BCC) lattice $\opSpace$ and the set of non-negative integers $\opTime$.
-Thanks to the nice structure of the BCC lattice, we prove that the infrared bound holds on $\opSpaceTime$ in all dimensions $d\geq 9$.
-As opposed to ordinary percolation, we have to deal with the complex numbers due to asymmetry induced by time-orientation, which makes it hard to estimate the bootstrap functions in the lace-expansion analysis from above.
-By investigating the Fourier-Laplace transform of the random-walk Green function and the two-point function, we drive the key properties to obtain the upper bounds and resolve a problematic issue in Nguyen and Yang's bound, which is caused by the fact that the Fourier transform of the random-walk transition probability can take $-1$.
+Thanks to the orderly structure of the BCC lattice, we prove that the infrared bound holds on $\opSpaceTime$ in all dimensions $d\geq 9$.
+As opposed to ordinary percolation, we have to deal with complex numbers due to asymmetry induced by time-orientation, which makes it hard to bound the bootstrap functions in the lace-expansion analysis.
+By investigating the Fourier-Laplace transform of the random-walk Green function and the two-point function, we derive the key properties to obtain the upper bounds and resolve a problematic issue in Nguyen and Yang's bound.
+The issue is caused by the fact that the Fourier transform of the random-walk transition probability can take the value $-1$.